steveafrost/js-this-readme-v-000/README.md

 </script>
 ```

-Here, when we click a given image, we see that `this` refers to that specific DOM element, so if we wanted to do something like hide it or apply some other class to it, we could safely do so on just that one element.
+Here, when we click a given image, we see that `this` refers to that specific DOM element, so, if we wanted to do something like hide it or apply some other class to it, we could safely do so on just that one element.

 ## Summary